rahulchaurasiya2981-droid/C-Plus-Learn/notes/oops/L-03_constructer.md

 int main()
 {
     Student s1("rahul",19);
-    Student s2=s1; // s2(s1) inetnally -> CC implict run
+    Student s2=s1; // s2(s1) inetnally
     s2.display();
     return 0;
 }
 ```
 - Output : error: invalid constructor; you probably meant 'Student (const Student&)'
-- When CC is a Student (Student s) it will do again call the CC by value thant CC become infinite loop.
+- When CC is a Student (Student s) it will do again call the CC by value that CC become infinite loop.
 - It creates an infinite loop because passing by value calls the copy constructor again to make a copy of s.
 - Compiler detect this flage so give erro so solution in is Here copy by reference!!